 See All Bespoke Unit Dress Shoe Guides

 Stating that a sub-$200 dress shoe offers premium quality may sound like a bold claim.
-However, Beckett Simonon have achieved just that thanks to their MTO process.
-Handmade from Argentinian calfskin full-grain leather with a Blake stitch construction, these offer outstanding value for money.
+However, Beckett Simonon has achieved just that thanks to their MTO process.
+Benchmade from Argentinian calfskin full-grain leather with a Blake stitch construction, these offer outstanding value for money.

 Thanks to the modest broguing with an Oxford cap toe, these are great versatile shoes.
 We like to wear them from business casual to the upper tiers of professional dress codes.

 Available in black, tan or Bordeaux, there’s a variety of colour schemes to choose from.
 We prefer both the tan and Bordeaux but thanks to the subtle brogue design, they also look great in black.